 How sweet it is, raw honey.
 Use it to sweeten a cup of tea, to glaze a ham, or to bake or enhance the nutty flavor of a pecan pie — honey is pretty versatile.
 Honey is also a natural humectant, which means it’s a great moisturizer, and it also has antibacterial properties that can help you spot-treat annoying zits and pimples.
 Thus we call it the honey face mask.

 The catch — if you can call it that — is that not all honey is created equal, and if you’re going to use it in masks to brighten your complexion or as a spot treatment for acne, you’ll probably have to shell out from $7 to $10 for some organic raw honey at your local gourmet or organic foods shop or at your local farmers market.

 The good news is that you won’t have to shell out a couple of $20 bills on face wash, moisturizer and spot treatment containing benzoyl peroxide, which might certainly obliterate your acne, but might also strip your skin of its moisture, leaving it dry.
 And that’s just the stuff you can get at your local chain pharmacy.

-Despite raw honey’s higher ticket price than your average dollar-store honey bear bottle, it’s still a bargain in comparison, and you know exactly what you’re putting on your face, which is always a plus.
+Despite raw honey’s higher ticket price than your average dollar-store honey bear bottle, the honey face mask is still a bargain in comparison, and you know exactly what you’re putting on your face, which is always a plus.